jphmrst/PLC/src/plc/imp/Imp.lagda.md

 ## Reasoning about Imp programs

+{::comment}

---   LATER: This section doesn't seem very useful — to anybody!
-It --   takes too much time to go through it in class, and even for --   advanced students it's too low-level and grubby to be a very --   convincing motivation for what follows — i.e., to feel motivated --   by its grubbiness, you have to understand it, but this takes more --   time than it's worth.
-Better to cut the whole rest of the --   file (except the further exercises at the very end), or at least --   make it optional.
+LATER: This section doesn't seem very useful — to anybody!
+It takes too much time to go through it in class, and even for advanced students it's too low-level and grubby to be a very convincing motivation for what follows — i.e., to feel motivated by its grubbiness, you have to understand it, but this takes more time than it's worth.
+Better to cut the whole rest of the file (except the further exercises at the very end), or at least make it optional.

---
---   (BCP 10/18: However, this removes quite a few exercises.
-Is the --   homework assignment still meaty enough?
-I'm going to leave it --   as-is for now, but we should reconsider this later.) *)
+(BCP 10/18: However, this removes quite a few exercises.
+Is the homework assignment still meaty enough?
+I'm going to leave it as-is for now, but we should reconsider this later.) *)

+{:/comment}

 We'll get deeper into more systematic and powerful techniques for reasoning about Imp programs in the next sections, but we can get some